Sergi0-0liveira/Portfolio/README.md

 # Portfolio
 This My Portfolio with my Projects

-Propose of this pages is to display my skills in SQL but also a bit of my interest
+Propose of this pages is to display my skills in:
+- Query a database
+- cleaning data sets